Alessandro Del Piero: TV, games, and publicity

 Del Piero has featured in various advertisements and is under contract with German sports equipment manufacturer Adidas, Uliveto water, Fiat, Japanese motorbike company Suzuki, Pepsi, Bliss, Cepu, Walt Disney, and Upper Deck.

 In 2006, Del Piero appeared in a television commercial for the Japanese motor scooter Suzuki Burgman together with the sports agent Andreas Goller.
 He is also known for his sense of humour and is a popular guest at Italian comedy shows such as Paperissima and Striscia la notizia.
-He featured in the film L'allenatore nel pallone 2 and in the show La sai l'ultima di Totti, a series of short comedy sketches created by his good friend and Roma captain Francesco Totti in which the two of them and national teammates former A.C.
-Milan defender Alessandro Nesta, Juventus goalkeeper Gianluigi Buffon, and striker Antonio Cassano would tell jokes and anecdotes about one another.
+He featured in the film L'allenatore nel pallone 2 and in the show La sai l'ultima di Totti, a series of short comedy sketches created by his friend and Roma captain Francesco Totti.

 Del Piero was featured on the cover of EA Sports FIFA Football 2004 video game, alongside Thierry Henry and Ronaldinho, and on the cover of the Italian edition of the FIFA World Cup 2006 video game.
 He was also named in the Ultimate Team Legends in FIFA 17.
 He was one of the two stars featured on the cover of the Italian version of PES 2010 video game, the other being Barcelona's Lionel Messi.

 In 2015, Del Piero joined Sky Sport Italia as a pundit.
 In 2017, he appeared in the Netflix docu-series called First Team: Juventus.
 In 2018, Konami announced that Del Piero would feature in their football video game Pro Evolution Soccer 2019 as one of the new myClub Legends.
 Starting in 2020, Del Piero joined ESPN as a football analyst for ESPN FC and UEFA Euro 2020.